The Office of Faculty Development is committed to supporting all faculty, including part-time instructors. We accomplish this in many ways:

 - Instructional Support Decision Tree

 - PIO lnstructional Development Project Grant Application

 instructional development grants

 Funding is provided for an Article 17.5 of the WMU-PIO Agreement 2016 - 2021 Instructional Development Grants.
 Western agrees to provide a minimum of four thousand dollars ($4,000) each year of this Agreement to be used to support teaching and learning proposals from bargaining unit members.
 Proposals are encouraged as well from groups of part-time instructors, from departments, and from inter-department consortia of part-time instructors.
 Topics of proposals may include, but not be limited to: program development, continuing self-education, and international education.
+There are now two distinct forms you can choose from in applying for this grant.
+If you are seeking primarily travel/conference funding, then select the travel grant form.
+If you are considering a creative project/event designed to enhance student learning, then you will want to select the project grant form.
 Proposals will be reviewed through a process developed by the Office of Faculty Development and approved by the Office of the Provost.
 Maximum award level is up to $1,000.
 If the cost of the trip is less than $1,000 only actual expenses will be reimbursed.

 - Application deadlines for these Instructional Development Grants: The application must be submitted at least two weeks prior to the event.

 - Grants should be completed by the end of the fiscal year they are funded.